Green Grants Guidelines

 EOI feedback is designed to highlight obstacles that applicants should address before submitting full proposals, suggest dialogue between applicants developing similar or synergistic ideas, and share initial reactions to the scope and intent of applicants’ projects.
 EOIs also enable program staff to connect applicants with relevant university experts, administrative decision-makers, and other useful resources.

 Projects that pilot innovative ways to improve material, physical, or infrastructural elements at NYU, from food services to energy reduction.
-Proposed projects may not include green roofs, which fall outside the scope and scale of Green Grants.
+Please note that proposed projects that alter the physical structure of any NYU building (i.e. roofs, windows...etc.) fall outside the scope of the Green Grants program and are not eligible for funding.

-Activities that foster a campus culture of sustainability, such as efforts to improve environmental literacy, projects which stimulate behavior change, and activism.
+Activities that foster a campus culture of sustainability, such as efforts to improve environmental literacy, advance environmental justice, and stimulate behavior change and activism.

 Research or design projects that create new sustainability opportunities.
 These projects must be integrated with the university campus or community through use of NYU as a test-bed for data collection, or by producing deliverables with potential to catalyze operational, academic, or cultural change at NYU.
 “Living Lab” projects are encouraged as they cyclically engage both data collection and application.
 Entrepreneurial ideas typically fall under this category, and both for-profit and non-profit ventures are eligible.